MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 ### Transparency

 Achieving transparency helps the team to understand the data and algorithms used to train the model, what transformation logic was applied to the data, the final model generated, and its associated assets.
 This information offers insights about how the model was created, which allows it to be reproduced in a transparent way.
-Snapshots within [Azure Machine Learning workspaces](/azure/machine-learning/concept-workspace) support transparency by recording or retraining all training related assets and metrics involved in the experiment.
+Snapshots within [Azure Machine Learning workspaces](/azure/machine-learning/concept-workspace) support transparency by recording or retraining all training-related assets and metrics involved in the experiment.

 ### Privacy and security

-A data holder is obligated to protected the data in an AI system, and privacy and security are an integral part of this system.
+A data holder is obligated to protect the data in an AI system, and privacy and security are an integral part of this system.
 Personal data doesn't just need to be secured; it should also be accessed in a way that doesn't compromise an individual's privacy.
-[Azure differential privacy](/azure/machine-learning/concept-differential-privacy) protects protects and preserves privacy by randomize data and adding noise to conceal personal information from data scientists.
+[Azure differential privacy](/azure/machine-learning/concept-differential-privacy) protects and preserves privacy by randomizing data and adding noise to conceal personal information from data scientists.

 ## Human AI guidelines​